-A potato battery is the last in a series of fruit battery projects included on this site.
+A potato battery project is the last in a series of fruit and veggie battery projects included on this site.
 Many versions are available, but unless you want to get fancy with the voltmeter, fruit batteries make great science projects for kids since they are both inexpensive and relatively easy to perform.

-A quick look at the lemon battery experiment will show it is the same science project, except that we use a potato here.
-As noted in that project, a fruit battery isn't powerful enough to light a regular bulb.
+A quick look at the lemon battery experiment will show it is the same science project, except that we use a potato here. >As noted in that project, a fruit battery isn’t powerful enough to light a regular bulb.

 A light emitting diode, (LED), could be used to show the effect since it requires much less voltage to illuminate.
 However, since the room needs to be very dark to see the LED light up, I selected the voltmeter method instead.
 In either case, it’s listed as a 5th grade science project if performed by itself.
 If demonstrated along with the “Turning on a Light Bulb” experiment, it could easily be used in elementary science projects from about the first grade on.